 Can Events Take Place in CCT Churches?

-Our churches are closed for the majority of events.
-The only exceptions to this are communal worship, weddings, which can take place in exceptional circumstances, and funerals.
+In line with government guidance, events will be able to take place in CCT churches from the 17 May at the earliest.
 We can provide you with guidance on how to ensure these can take place safely.
 Please contact the relevant regional office for more information.

 Can we go Champing™?

 We are now taking bookings for our 2021 Champing™ season!
 We also have gift vouchers available for giving a gift of adventure – just follow the link below.
 Season dates are from the 12 April until 31 October, with unique churches open all around the country.
 We’re fully flexible, so you can postpone or amend your booking with no charge, or cancel and receive a full refund.
 We very much hope you join us for an exclusive and extraordinary overnight stay in 2021.
 Please see our Champing website for further information on individual churches and to make your booking: www.champing.co.uk